• Skip to primary navigation

 Instructions

-• Spread each side of bread with butter.
-Place the bread buttered side down in the cast iron pan.
+• Spread each slice of bread on one side with soft, unsalted butter.
+Place the bread butter side down in the cast iron pan or a grill pan.
 Arrange the cheese slices on the bread and cook on low-medium heat, until the bread is nicely toasted and the cheese is melting.

 • Place the morels on top of the cheese on one slice of bread, top each with some of the ramps from the pan, then add a tablespoon of the ramp leaf aioli.
 Place the other slice of bread on top of the slice with the morels and sauce.
 Press the sandwich lightly to make it stick together.